Aly-Tomato/Sorting-Algorithms/README.md

 #### Did you run into any difficulties with the implementation?
 How are you timing the algorithms?
 What hardware are you timing on?

 The biggest difficulty faced with implementation was learning a new language and exploring the vast libraries python has to offer in data analysis.
-You may see some C tendencies in the code which I plan on cleaning up later and making the code more "pythonic".
+You may see some C tendencies in the code which I plan on cleaning up later and making the code more _pythonic_.
 To time the algorithms I used clock as part of the time module to count the ticks that occur during the individual runs of the tests.
 Per documentation found at [](https://docs.python.org/2/library/time.html), time.clock() when used on Unix, which is the case here, "returns the current processor time as a floating point number expressed in seconds."
 The code demonstrates how I used time.clock() to time the alogirthms.

 ```python
   t1 = time.clock()